Sterc/mediamanager/README.md

 - Version control for your media
 - Image editing features, including resizing and cropping
 - Ability to publish/unpublish media with reference-checking
-- Support for TinyMCE, TV's, ContentBlocks
+- Support for TinyMCE, Redactor 3.0, TV's, ContentBlocks
 - Meta data for images out of the box: id, version, filename, version, author, dimensions (original + cropped image size), category, tags)
 - Unlimited additional meta data (like TV's for images!)
 - MODX ACL for removing/archiving images